-Mediation is a voluntary process in which a neutral third-party, the mediator, facilitates a conversation between you and your spouse.
-The goal of that mediated conversation is to help you arrive at a divorce settlement that works for both parties.
-The mediator is not a judge and will not impose a resolution on either of you.
+Mediation is a voluntary process in which a neutral third party, the mediator, facilitates a conversation between you and your spouse.
+That mediated conversation aims to help you arrive at a divorce settlement that works for both parties.
+The mediator is not a judge and will not impose a resolution on you.
 What the mediator will do is use her expertise in conflict resolution to help you have conversations in a more effective way than you have in the past.
 She will also use her experience in divorce settlements and divorce law to give you legal information and help you brainstorm an appropriate resolution to your conflict.
-Mediators are able to give legal information but not legal advice.
-We encourage both parties to engage independent review counsel to consult with before finalizing your agreement.
-Mediation is used not just in divorce, but in other family conflicts like custody cases.
+Mediators can provide legal information but not legal advice.
+We encourage both parties to engage independent review counsel to consult with you before finalizing your agreement.
+Mediation is used in divorce and other family conflicts like custody cases.

 Collaboration offers a middle ground between mediation and full adversarial litigation.
 Collaborative practice, like meditation, is a voluntary process.
-The major difference between mediation and collaborative divorce is that in a case you are never “on your own.”
-Each party is fully represented throughout the negotiation by his or her own collaborative attorney.
-Unlike in a litigated divorce, the parties and their individual attorneys sign an agreement commit themselves to resolving all issues of the divorce by negotiated agreement without resorting, or threatening to resort to costly court proceedings.
+The primary difference between mediation and collaborative divorce is that you are never “on your own.”
+Each spouse is fully represented throughout the negotiation by their own collaborative attorney.
+Unlike in a litigated divorce, the parties and their individual attorneys sign an agreement and commit themselves to resolve all issues of the divorce by negotiated agreement without resorting or threatening to resort to costly court proceedings.
 In addition to attorneys, a collaborative case often includes professionals from other disciplines on the team.
-Divorce coaches and financial experts are common collaborative team members.
+For example, divorce coaches and financial experts are common collaborative team members.